pygfx/wgpu-py/docs/backends.rst

     set_push_constants(this_pass, ShaderStage.FRAGMENT, 64, 128, <64 bytes>)
     set_push_constants(this_pass, ShaderStage.VERTEX + ShaderStage.FRAGMENT, 128, 192, <64 bytes>)

 Bytes must be set separately for each of the three shader stages.
+If the push constant has already been set, on the next use you only need to call ``set_push_constants`` on those bytes you wish to change.

 .. py:function:: wgpu.backends.wpgu_native.create_pipeline_layout(device, *, label="", bind_group_layouts, push_constant_layouts=[])